foliagecp/sdk/docs/thesaurus.md

 # Thesaurus
-## Foliage stateful function (statefun)
+## Foliage Stateful Functions (statefun)

-Foliage stateful function is a function that can be called via NATS topic by passing a signal (publishing a message).
-It has a typename (its address) and it is always called against a string identifier (object's identifier).
-Being called on the same id concurrently it always executes sequentially.
-For different ids it executes concurrently.
-Each statefun on each ids posesses its own context that persisists between the calls and restarts.
+A Foliage stateful function is a type of function that can be invoked via a NATS topic by sending a signal (publishing a message).
+It is identified by a typename, which serves as its address, and it is always invoked with a string identifier representing an object.

+When invoked with the same identifier concurrently, the function executes sequentially.
+However, for different identifiers, the executions occur concurrently.

+Each stateful function associated with a specific identifier has its own context.
+This context persists between function calls and restarts, ensuring that the stateful function maintains its state across invocations.

+_Note: NATS is a messaging system that provides publish-subscribe and request-reply functionality._

-## Foliage application
+## Foliage Application

-Set of Foliage stateful functions in a single or distributed runtime organized in a way to achieve some specific behaviour.
+A **Foliage application** consists of a set of **Foliage stateful functions** running within a single or distributed runtime.
+These functions are organized to achieve specific behavior or functionality.

-## Foliage's adapter
+## Foliage's Adapter

-A Foliage application designed to abstract interaction with a software system allowing other Foliage applications to work with it as a part of platform's unified functional graph.
+**Foliage's adapter** refers to a Foliage application specifically designed to abstract the interaction with a software system.
+This adaptation enables other Foliage applications to seamlessly integrate it as part of the platform's unified functional graph.

-## Signal
+# Signal

-Foliage signal is a stateful function's typename.
-To send a signal `S` to an object `O` means to call a stateful function with the typename `S` on object `O`.
+A **Foliage signal** represents the typename of a stateful function.
+Sending a signal `S` to an object `O` means invoking a stateful function with the typename `S` on object `O`.